Plate Carriers

 When choosing which plate will fit you best you should consider how tight or loose your current plate carrier fits over your body armor, what sorts of materials the front pockets on your plate carriers are made from, and whether or not any extra pouches built into it (such as magazine pouches) affect its dimensions.

-Today’s plate carriers (some older plate carriers are open-front) are side-opening and have four main parts that comprise the item.
-Tactical Plate carriers pockets are used to hold a tactical plate in place inside of the front pocket where the Front Hard Armor Plate is at, protection from any frontal originating gunfire is handled by the chest body armor plate- usually large enough to cover and provide security for the body’s vital organs; such as the lungs, heart, liver, and both the ascending and descending aortic artery.
-The Single Rear plate pocket holds the 2nd Hard Armor Plate to protect against gunfire from pistol or rifle-sized bullets behind the wearer of a plate carrier vest.
+Today’s plate carriers are side-opening (some older plate carriers are open-front) and have four main parts that comprise the item.
+Tactical Plate carriers have two plate pockets that are designed hold an armor plate in place in both the front and back to provide adequate protection against gunfire from pistol or rifle calibers.
+They also have adjustable shoulder straps and a cummerbund.
 Usually, the best plate carriers designed for law enforcement officers feature an emergency drag handle as well.

-This armor system tactical gear that uses both front and back rigid plates provides coverage to the same vital organs and spinal cord areas of the human body- considered necessary due to the life-essential functions such as your heart, lungs, liver, stomach, and kidneys provide- and as mentioned, the spinal cord where the function of such vital organs rely upon the cable transmitting electrical messages to keep the human body functioning effectively
+This armor system uses both front and back rigid plates providing coverage to the vital organs and spinal cord areas of the human body.
+Only these vital areas are necessary to be covered due to the life-essential functions of your heart, lungs, liver, stomach, and kidneys provide- and as mentioned, the spinal cord where the function of such vital organs rely upon transmitting electrical messages to keep the human body functioning effectively.

 The next area or parts of the tactical plate carriers are the shoulder straps- by which the plate carrier rests on top of the wearer’s collarbones and both shoulders.
 Tactical Plate carrier vests straps are usually made of durable nylon material that is both adjustable and comfortable.

-Each shoulder strap utilizes hook and loop panels to secure the ends of each strap onto the inself- preventing them from flap and loosening after the wearer has adjusted both for proper fit and placement of the plate carrier.
+Each shoulder strap utilizes hook and loop panels to secure the ends of each strap onto the itself- preventing them from loosening after the wearer has adjusted both for proper fit and placement of the plate carrier.

-For added comfort and to aid the wearer in experiencing less fatigue and preventing shoulder hot-spots, shoulder straps come with integrated shoulder padding that is both effective in increasing comfort and disperses the load or weight that the wearer bears when wearing a plate carrier with both front and back plates, and also any required ammunition; grenades; smoke canisters; IFAK; and other essential gear or kit needed in situations that require wearing a ballistic plate carrier.
+For added comfort and to aid the wearer in experiencing less fatigue and preventing shoulder hot-spots, shoulder straps come with integrated shoulder padding that is both effective in increasing comfort and disperses the load or weight that the wearer holds.
+This is very important when wearing a heavy plate carrier with both front and back plates, and any required ammunition; grenades; smoke canisters; IFAK; and other essential gear.

 The final plate carrier part is the cummerbund or belt: This is an adjustable waist strap that most plate carriers have.
 The purpose of this plate carrier component is to hold the plate pockets and help the shoulder straps stay appropriately fastened and securely onto the plate carrier- more importantly, to help keep the plate carrier properly level and centered on the wearer’s torso; otherwise, the armor plate can move around when a plate carrier is worn on top of regular clothing.
 The cummerbunds also serve as additional protection from gunfire or trauma by holding soft armor panels or hard armor side plates in front of vital organs- such as your kidneys and liver- and the ribcage which protects the stomach, lungs and heart.